Marianna-Ikonomou/my-first-repo/readme.md

 This is my first Git on GitHub

-###Today I learned about:
+**Today I learned about:**

--Git
+- Git
--GitHub
+- GitHub
--Repository
+- Repository
--Commit and Hash
+- Commit and Hash